Savannah Elementary is Not a Recycling Drop-Off Location

 The school earns money from the City of Denton for recycling participation in the Sustainable Schools Program and continued contamination of the materials threatens to diminish the school’s potential award money or possibly eliminate the recycling program from the campus.

-You are welcome to use the public drop-off recycling facilities for sorted materials provided by the City of Denton or the City of Plano at the following locations:
+You are welcome to use the public drop-off recycling facilities for sorted materials provided by the City of Denton or the City of Plano at the locations listed below.

 City of Denton Recycling Drop-off Sites